preimitz/DeLiVeR/README.md

 ## Paper

-In our main paper, we provide the theoretical background of our calculations and some examples where our results can be used.
+In our main paper `A Robust Description of Hadronic Decays in LightVector Mediator Models`, we provide the theoretical background of our calculations and some examples where our results can be used.

 ## Tutorial